 The Adjutant General”

-– in July his family received a second message from the War Department.
+In July his mother received a second message from the War Department.
 The following are excerpts from it.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Corporal Joe Gillis had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.